ChaoticWolf/OGXboxSoundtrackEditor/README.md

 * Delete and rename songs in a soundtrack
 * Add WMA files to a soundtrack
 * Convert MP3, WAV, FLAC, and M4A files and add to a soundtrack
-* Ability to choose bitrate
+* Ability to choose bitrate for converted tracks
 * Choose which partition (E, F, or G) and drive (HDD 1 or HDD 2) music is loaded from and saved to
 * Patch games to load music from the F or G partition and from HDD 2
 * Backup music database to .ZIP file